ExplodingKetchup/grpc-auto-test/README.md

 `METADATA`: Send test headers (randomly generated) with each call.
 In a run, the set of headers is identical between each call. `client-server` refers to client-to-server headers, and `server-client` refers to server-to-client ones.
 `header_flag` value refers to the data type of the headers (ASCII string or binary).<br>
-`MOCK_EXCEPTION`: Server will raise gRPC exceptions in the calls.
+`MOCK_EXCEPTION`: Server will raise gRPC exceptions in the calls.<br>
 `INCLUDE_PROTO`: Specify which .proto files should be included for service and message definition.
-If not specify, will include everything found in CoreService's `resources/proto`.
+If not specify, will include everything found in CoreService's `resources/proto`.<br>
 `GENERATE_FILES_ONLY`: Only generates testcases, testcase binaries, and test program code.
-Will not build and launch test programs, and do not analyze results.
+Will not build and launch test programs, and do not analyze results.<br>
+`SUPPORT`: Specify a support service to be used and the launch position of the support.
+The value of the support_position_flag dictated when the support should be launched.<br>
+- 0 means “launch support before launching server”.
+- 1 means “launch support after launching server”.
+- 2 means “launch support before launching client”.
+- 3 means “launch support after launching client”.

+Currently, the only support available was “tcpdump”, and its position value must be set to 1.

 ## proto files definition
 We have not tested with proto2 protobuf syntax, only proto3.